Aephia/squads-v4-buddylink/README.md

  - Sign the message
  - Click "Start building for free".
  - Take note of the RPC addresses
-2. Create a (new) dev-only Solana account, fund it with 0.1 SOL (or thereabouts) and export the private key
+2. If you have not done so already, Create a DEV-account by following the steps in the section above.
+Export the private key for the next step.
+Check your wallet docs to figure out how.
 3. Duplicate `config.example.json` to `config.json` and make sure to overwrite the dummy data:
- - `mainnetAccount``: the public & private key of your dev-only account
+ - `mainnetAccount`: the public & private key of your dev-only account
- - `squads.members``: Array of public keys you want to include in the Squad
+ - `squads.members`: Array of public keys you want to include in the Squad
- - `squads.threshold``: The minimum number of approvals required to execute a transaction
+ - `squads.threshold`: The minimum number of approvals required to execute a transaction
- - `buddyLink.memberName`: the name (alphanumeric values only! no spaces or dashes) you want to use for your referral link
+ - `buddyLink.memberName`: the name you want to use for your referral link.
+This needs to be between 3 and 18 lowercase characters.
+Only alphanumeric values are allowed, no spaces or dashes!
-4. It is recommended to repeat the Solana account creation and supply a different address in order to have a separate devnet-account
+4. You will need to supply a devnet DEV-account as well.
+It is recommended to repeat the Solana account creation (See "Create DEV-account") to have a different, separate devnet-account.
+You can use the same account as mainnet of course, but having a separate one might be safer.
+Once you created the devnet-only account:
- - You can fund the devnet account here: https://solfaucet.com
+ - You need to fund it.
+You can fund devnet accounts here: https://solfaucet.com
- - Note: You can use the same account as mainnet of course, but having a separate one might be safer
- - enter the devnet account details in the `config.json`'s `devnetAccount` property.
+ - Export the account's private key and enter the account details in the `config.json`'s `devnetAccount` property.
-5. Run `npm i`
+5. Run `npm i` to install all the dependcies for the project.
+[You only need to do this once if successful]
-6. Run `npm run build` followed by `npm run execute`
+6. Run `npm run build` to build the project.
+[You only need to do this once if successful]
+7. Run `npm run execute` to execute the script

 The above will run the whole thing on devnet.
 If everything worked as intended, you should:
 - See a referral link in the output
 - Have a new `settings.json` file in the root-folder of the project

 You can then continue repeating this on mainnet:
-7. Delete the `settings.json` file that now was created.
+8. Delete the `settings.json` file that now was created
-8. In your `config.json`-file, change the `mode` to "prod"
+9. In your `config.json`-file, change the `mode` to "prod"

 ## What It Does

+No doubt you'd like to know what happens when you execute the script.
+In short, the following:

-1. Create a new Squad with the members supplied, but adds the dev-only account.
-The Squad is being created with its threshold set to 1 (this is temporary, but allows the dev-account to run the show for now)
+1. Creates a new Squad with the members supplied, but adds the dev-account you created on top of these.
+The Squad is being created with its threshold set to 1 (this is temporary), as that allows the dev-account to run the show for now
-2. Create a BuddyLink referral proposal in the Squad
+2. Creates a BuddyLink referral proposal in the Squad with the memberName you provided
-3. Use the dev-only account to approve & execute the transaction
+3. Uses the dev-account to approve & execute the transaction
-4. Update the threshold of the Squad to the value provided in config.json
+4. Updates the threshold of the Squad to the value provided in config.json

 [WIP:]
 5. Create a proposal to limit permissions of dev-only account to `Initiate` only.